AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 This can e.g. happen with OpenSSL.

-## Upcoming Work

-1. Currently the LTO whitelist feature does not allow to instrument main, start and init functions

 ## History

 This was originally envisioned by hexcoder- in Summer 2019, however we saw no